 IASB works with the business community to provide members with access to programs in critical areas such as governance, risk management, financial responsibility, human resources and facilities management.
 Here's a glossary of names/acronyms for these programs.
-Learn more about the services at:
+Learn more about the services at: www.ia-sb.org/affiliatedprograms

-Frontline Analytics, powered by Forecast5: Financial planning, budgeting and data analytics tools.
+Frontline Analytics: Financial planning, budgeting and data analytics tools.